ldrocha/Diff/README.md

 - Implement cache
 - Persist the result of the difference
 - Containerize the application with Docker
-- Use a separeted context for automated tests
+- Use a separeted context for the tests
 - Separate the domain